 1) On the promotional date of each Bargaining Unit Member, the Employee covered by this Agreement will move to the next higher cell in the longevity scale which equates to the years of service accumulated by that Bargaining Unit Member in his current pay classification.

 2) The Longevity Scale will begin with a wage that is ten point two five (10.25) percent higher than the top deputy wage as shown on the deputy's wage scale.
+The Employer agrees that it will not bargain with the deputies with regard to wages or other economic benefits with the intent of avoiding an increase to the Longevity Scale.
 Beginning on December 1, 2010, newly promoted sergeants will be placed in the entry wage cell.
 They will move to the next cell after 1 year as a sergeant.
 In all years of this agreement, the remaining cells are two (2) percent apart.

 3) The parties realize that the Longevity Scale agreed upon in this Article will annually generate additional benefits to the employees covered by this Agreement and additional costs to the County as the employees covered by this Agreement move from one step to the next in the Longevity Scale.
 These step increases are intended as an annual benefit to those employees receiving longevity step increases which will add to the annual wage costs of the County in each year of this Agreement.